CharloLeRigolo/ArmUs/README.md

 ## Material
 - 1 OpenCR board
 - 2 Dynamixel XL430 motors
-- 1 PS4 Controller
+- 3 Dynamixel XM430 motors
+- 1 XBOX controller (any controller compatible with [joy](http://wiki.ros.org/joy) will work, you'll probably need to remap the keybindings if you're not using an XBOX controller)

 ## Dependencies
 - joy
 - dynamixel_sdk
 - dynamixel_interface

-run these commands to install packages available in rosdep:
+Run these commands to install packages available in rosdep:
 ```
 sudo apt install ros-noetic-joy
 ```